nexmo-community/verify-user-registrations-with-symfony/README.md

 ## Getting Started

-### Cloning the Repository and Checking out the Starter Branch
+### Cloning the Repository

-Run the following three commands to clone this repository, change directory into the repository directory, and then checkout to the starter branch.
+Run the following two commands to clone this repository and change directory into the repository directory.

 ```
 git clone git@github.com:nexmo-community/verify-user-registrations-with-symfony.git
 cd verify-user-registrations-with-symfony
-git checkout starter
 ```